CodingItWrong/ember-data-live-updates/express-websockets/README.md

-# Ember Data Action Cable
+# Ember Data Live Updates with Express

 This repo contains an Ember frontend and Express backend.
 The Express backend sends live updates to the frontend via a WebSocket connection.